 They affect every area of our lives, our confidence, self-esteem and many battles we fight in our hearts & heads which ultimately affects how we behave and function in everyday life.

 The ones who do well, recognise this and do not allow the tiny voice to control their lives.
-Instead, recognising them as they are – stories told by no one and with no authority to bind them.
+Instead, recognizing them as they are – stories told by no one and with no authority to bind them.

 These elite group are hence, individuals who in their quietest and most testing moments, able to bounce back from failures very fast, have minimum down time, thrive in competition and continually maintain a healthy, confident and undefeated mental & emotional state of being.